overwolf/overwolf.github.io/docs/status/past-incidents.md

 Rainbow 6 Siege
 ---------------

+**Partly Resolved** - This incident has been resolved.
+(Headshot and attacker\defender events are still broken) Dec 04, 10:15 PM GMT+3

 **Investigating** -   Rainbow 6 game events are down due to the new season 5 patch, we are working on a fix.
 Dec 03, 04:44 PM GMT+3